rclone/rclone/docs/content/onedrive.md

 transactions in exchange for more memory.
 See the [rclone docs](/docs/#fast-list) for more details.

+This must be enabled with the `--onedrive-delta` flag (or `delta = true` in the config file) as it can cause performance degradation.

 It does this by using the delta listing facilities of OneDrive which returns all the files in the remote very efficiently.
 This is much more efficient than listing directories recursively and is Microsoft's